 There are questions that crop up during most interviews.
 You should be prepared to answer questions such as ‘Tell me about yourself.’, ‘What are your strengths and weaknesses?’, and ‘Why do you want this job?’.
 Try and link your responses back to what you know about the company and what qualities they are looking for in a candidate.

 Depending on the role, you may be asked a range of technical questions.
-For example, in Health and Safety, you may be asked about the latest legislation or regulatory guideline to test your knowledge and check you are competent for the role.
+For example, you may be asked about the latest legislation or regulatory guideline to test your knowledge and check you are competent for the role.

 4. Prepare questions